-This year our sites generated 7,630 tonnes of solid waste, 74 percent less than last year.
-This reduction is due to the inclusion of 6,700 tonnes of soil and pond settlings in last year's total amount, which was removed during capital project work at our Cheyenne site in Wyoming USA, and to increased recycling.
-Approximately 4 percent of our solid waste is classified as hazardous and is mostly waste from the manufacture of our explosives products.
-In addition 1,456,604 tonnes of ammonium nitrate that was unsuitable for use in explosives manufacturing was converted to fertiliser at several of our sites.
-This was sold to local farmers as either a nitrogen rich liquid fertiliser, or a low grade solid fertiliser.
+This year our sites generated 6,580 tonnes of solid waste, 26 percent less than last year.
+This decrease is mostly due to decreases in non-hazardous contaminated wastes in our Americas business.
+As shown in the graph to the right, our global waste to landfill has continued to decline for the past four years, maintaining the waste-to-landfill reduction targets which began with targets set in 2014 in Australia.
+In 2017, approximately 3.1 percent of our solid waste was classified as hazardous and is mostly waste from the manufacture of our explosives products.
+In the Americas, 300,889 tonnes of ammonium nitrate that was unsuitable for use in explosives manufacturing was converted to fertiliser and sold to local farmers as either a nitrogen rich liquid fertiliser, or a low grade solid fertiliser.

 Solid chemical waste

-Our sites generated 2,134,307 tonnes of solid chemical waste this year.
+Our sites generated 2,224,578 tonnes of solid chemical waste this year, an increase of 4 percent from last year.
 Over 99 percent of this was phosphogypsum chemical waste that was stockpiled at our site in Phosphate Hill, Queensland, Australia.
 This waste is considered hazardous because of its low pH, however water and phosphate are currently being reclaimed from this material and it is planned that these stockpiles will ultimately be capped and re-vegetated.
-The other 307 tonnes (0.01 percent) of hazardous chemical waste was mostly generated by our North American explosives initiation system manufacturing plants.
-This year, 2 percent less solid chemical waste was generated.
+The other 268 tonnes (0.01 percent) of hazardous chemical waste was mostly generated during explosives initiation system manufacturing.

 Liquid waste by destination

-Our sites generated 14,280 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year, a decrease of 6 percent from 2015.
-This liquid waste total includes 9,417 kL of contaminated water, 4,234 kL of hazardous liquid waste and 629 kL of non-hazardous waste.
-Approximately 54 percent of the total liquid waste was nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that was sent offsite to third parties for use as fertiliser and/or woodchip additive.
-70 percent of the hazardous waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.
+Our sites generated 15,247 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year, an increase of 6 percent from 2016.
+This liquid waste total includes 10,691 kL of contaminated water, 5,028 kL of hazardous liquid waste and 840 kL of non-hazardous waste.
+Approximately 56 percent of the total liquid waste was nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that was sent offsite to third parties for use as fertiliser and/or woodchip additive.
+This increased by 2 percent in 2017 with a successful Resource Recovery Exemption at an additional fertiliser distribution site which diverted 5 kL of nutrient rich water from waste to reuse and saved the site an estimated $160,000 per year in disposal costs.
+73 percent of the hazardous liquid waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.

-• The Carthage, USA site also invested $260,000 in the purchase of a Micro-Auto Gasification System (MAGS).
-The MAGS will convert the organics in non-hazardous explosives contaminated waste into syngas, which will be used as fuel for the MAGS and to generate hot water.
-This will reduce the site’s hazardous waste by approximately 10 tonnes and save approximately $130,000 each year.
-It will also reduce energy use for water heating.
+• In 2017, our Carthage, USA site realised the benefits from the installation of a $260,000 Micro-Auto Gasification System (MAGS) purchased last year.
+The MAGS converts the organics in non-hazardous explosives contaminated waste into syngas, which is used as fuel for the MAGS and to generate hot water.
+This saved approximately $130,000 in waste disposal and energy costs this year and contributed substantially to the reduction in solid waste reported above.